 Mathew gives the only details recorded for this day other than the disciples rested on the Sabbath.

 The religious leaders may not have believed Jesus was the Savior, but they sure feared Him.
-They were not taking any chances after the ground shook and the temple split as Jesus breathed His last breaths on the cross.
-Maybe deep down they knew Jesus's claims that He would be raised on the third day would come true.
+They were not taking any chances after the ground shook and the temple split as Jesus breathed His last breath on the cross.
+Maybe deep down they knew Jesus' claims that He would be raised on the third day would come true.
 So they did whatever was humanly possible to try and stop whatever events may occur.

 They wanted to make certain His body remained in that tomb.
 The religious leaders approached Pilate to place guards at the tomb to make sure nothing could happen.
 The tomb was made out of rock in the side of a hill so there was only one way in and one way out.
 They strung a cord across the stone that was rolled in front of the entrance and sealed the edges with clay.
-Going one step further, they place guards at the tomb to keep watch.
-What they may not have realized at the time is their measures only would more prove the validity of the resurrection.
+Going one step further, they placed guards at the tomb to keep watch.
+What they may not have realized at the time is their measures only would prove the validity of the resurrection.
 They placed unbiased witnesses at the scene.